Moderate deviations for stabilizing functionals in geometric probability: Proofs of the results

 \subsection{Proof of bounds on deviation probabilities (Theorem~\ref{probabilities})}

 As mentioned in Subsection~\ref{ssc:DevProb}, the proof of the result will be based on the estimation of the cumulants, applying the celebrated lemma of Rudzkis, Saulis and Statulevi\v{c}ius \cite{RSS}.
-Consider a general random variable $Y$ with finite absolute moments of all orders and recall that $c^k[Y]$ stands for the $k$-th cumulant of $Y$.
-Below we state a simplified form of the version of that lemma which appears as Lemma~2.3 on p.~18 of Saulis and Statulevi\v{c}ius \cite{SS}: \begin{lemm} Let $ Y $ be as above.
-Suppose that $ \E Y = 0 $, $ \Var(Y) = 1 $ and that there exists a $ \gamma \ge 0 $ and a $ \Delta > 0 $, such that the cumulants satisfy:
+Consider a general random variable $Y$ with finite absolute moments of all orders and recall that $ \cu^k(Y) $ stands for the $k$-th cumulant of $Y$.
+Below we state a simplified form of the version of that lemma which appears as Lemma~2.3 on p.~18 of \cite{SS}: \begin{lemm} Let $ Y $ be a random variable as above, with $ \E Y = 0 $ and $ \Var(Y) = 1 $, and with its cumulants satisfying: